tulu17/dragon_slayer_rpg/README.md

 <h1>Dragon Slayer RPG - Setup Instructions</h1>

-<h2>To embark on your RPG adventure in Dragon Repeller, follow the option of your choosing below.</h2>
+<h2>To embark on your RPG adventure in Dragon Slayer, follow one of the options below.</h2>

 <h3>Option 1</h3>